 - to be the first point of contact for all members of EtonX staff, contractors, students, tutors, teachers, parents in all matters of child protection;

-- facilitating inter-company co-operation dealing with a child protection matter with the DSL taking the lead in the event of an incident;
+- facilitating intra-company co-operation dealing with a child protection matter with the DSL taking the lead in the event of an incident;

-- To liaise with Eton College’s Designated Safeguarding Lead to provide an oversight of EtonX’s activities in regards to safeguarding policies and procedures for contribution to the annual written safeguarding report which is submitted to the Standing Committee and one full meeting of the Provost and Fellows annually;
+- to provide an oversight of EtonX’s activities in regards to safeguarding policies and procedures for contribution to each board meeting and to the annual review by the Provost of Eton’s Safeguarding subcommittee;

-- Ensuring that the EtonX Safeguarding Procedures for Staff are followed within the company and monitoring compliance with regulations;
+- to ensure that EtonX’s Safeguarding Procedures for Staff are followed within the company and monitoring compliance with regulations;

-- Monitoring the DBS checking process for all who come into contact at the company.
+- to monitor the DBS checking process for all staff who come into contact with students.

 9.1 EtonX’s Board of Directors is under a series of general duties such as to govern EtonX with reasonable care, skill and diligence, to promote the success of the company and to protect the health and safety or employees or members of the public who may be affected by EtonX’s activities.